dewyze/bettercsv/README.md

-# skippycsv
+# bettercsv

-Skippycsv is an alternative to the native Go csv.
+Bettercsv is an alternative to the native Go csv.
 It allows for skipping the rest of the line on an error.

 ### Problem